 Very Easy Vegan Mango Salsa Wrap Recipe

-Fresh Flavors Packed with Nutrition
+Fresh Flavors Packed With Nutrition

-I love easy recipes that deliver fresh flavors along with a lot of nutrition and those are the reasons why I love this recipe.
-You can of course alter this in any way by adding or subtracting ingredients to give it your own flavorful twist.
+I love easy recipes that deliver fresh flavors along with a lot of nutrition, and those are the reasons why I love this recipe.
+You can, of course, alter this in any way by adding or subtracting ingredients to give it your own flavorful twist.

-How Long Does it Take to Make?
+How Long Does It Take to Make?

-Ingredients for Four Wraps
+Ingredients for 4 Wraps

 - 1 red pepper, diced